cockroachdb/docs/build-a-php-app-with-cockroachdb.md

 Copy the code or
 <a href="https://raw.githubusercontent.com/cockroachdb/docs/gh-pages/_includes/app/txn-sample.php" download>download it directly</a>.

-{{site.data.alerts.callout_info}}Because the CockroachDB transaction model requires the client to initiate retries in the case of contention, CockroachDB provides a generic <strong>retry function</strong> that runs inside a transaction and retries it as needed.
-You can copy and paste the retry function from here into your code.
-For more details, see <a href="https://www.cockroachlabs.com/docs/transactions.html#transaction-retries">Transaction Retries</a>.{{site.data.alerts.end}}
+{{site.data.alerts.callout_info}}With the default `SERIALIZABLE` isolation level, CockroachDB may require the [client to retry a transaction](transactions.html#transaction-retries) in case of read/write contention.
+CockroachDB provides a generic <strong>retry function</strong> that runs inside a transaction and retries it as needed.
+You can copy and paste the retry function from here into your code.{{site.data.alerts.end}}

 ~~~ php
 {% include app/txn-sample.php %}